azofeifa/FStitch/README.md

 $bedtools genomecov -ibam <bamfile> -g <genome_file> -bg

 We note that specifying five prime (-5) in the “genomecov” may allow for cleaner annotations however unspecified five prime bed works just fine as well.

+##Running FStitch
+The Fast Read Stitcher program is divided into two main commands: “train” and “segment”. “train” estimates the necessary probabilistic model parameters and “segment” pulls the output from “train” and classifies the entire genome into _active_ and _inactive_ regions of regions of high density read coverage.

 ##FStitch train
 FStitch uses two probabilistic models to classify regions of high read density that may be indicative of nascent transcription (GRO-seq) or a read coverage peak (ChIP-seq): Logistic Regression and a Hidden Markov Model.
 The logistic regression coefficients are estimated via a user defined label training file.
 Sense we are classifying regions as signal or noise, FStitch requires regions of the genome that show characteristic transcription or high read dense profiles and regions of the genome that display noise or not a profile of nascent transcription or a read dense region.
 With this information, FStitch trains a logistic regression classifier and then couples it to a hidden markov model.
 The transition parameters for the HMM are learned via the Baum Welch algorithm and thus do not require user label training data.